patronasxdxd/dev/README.md

 Recovery Mode kicks in when the total collateralization ratio (TCR) of the system falls below 150%.

 During Recovery Mode, liquidation conditions are relaxed, and the system blocks borrower transactions that would further decrease the TCR.
-New thUSD may only be issued by adjusting existing Troves in a way that improves their ICR, or by opening a new Vault with an ICR of >=150%.
+New thUSD may only be issued by adjusting existing Vaults in a way that improves their ICR, or by opening a new Vault with an ICR of >=150%.
 In general, if an existing Vault's adjustment reduces its ICR, the transaction is only executed if the resulting TCR is above 150%

 Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%, and to incentivize thUSD holders to replenish the Stability Pool.